nehagianchandani/Voxel-level-brain-age-prediction/README.md

 # A Multitask Deep Learning Model for Voxel-level Brain Age Estimation
 ### Model Architecture

+This is the official repository for the paper titled 'A Multitask Deep Learning Model for Voxel-level Brain Age Estimation'.
+Status: Accepted at MLMI workshop @ MICCAI 2023.

 ![Proposed Model Architecture](figs/proposed_model_architecture.png)
 #### Source code structure:
 * Main repo contains the files for training